(Disclosure: Some of the links below may be affiliate links)

 The repository contains information about how to use the code and the data.
 Keep in mind that this is a command-line tool, not a graphical tool.
 And I wrote it to generate data for my articles.
 I did not write it for general purposes.
 I may improve it for more use cases in the future.

-Feel free to let me know if you find any issue with the code or if you have ideas on how to improve it.
+Feel free to let me know if you find any issue with the code or have ideas on how to improve it.

 I realize that this may not be interesting to most of you.
 For most people, the FIRE calculator on the website will be much more useful.
 And the web calculator is using this tool.

-But for people who are interested in the source code or the data, I hope they find it useful.
+I hope people who are interested in the source code or the data find it useful.
 I am glad I get to share this data and code with you.

 I hope you will find this new FIRE calculator useful for your retirement!
 It is essential to know how safe is a withdrawal rate before you choose.
 If you plan to become Financial Independence, you need to run simulations.